SeleniumHQ/seleniumhq.github.io/website_and_docs/content/meetings/2021/public-project-meeting-20210715.md

 ---
-title: "TLC Meeting - July 15, 2021"
+title: "Public Project Meeting - July 15, 2021"
 linkTitle: "TLC - July 15, 2021"
 date: 2021-07-15
 ---

+Continuing the series of bi-weekly public project meetings, here is the timeline of the meeting held on July 15, 2021,5:30 PM CET.
+(Below times are on IST)

 Meetings are held on the `#selenium-tlc` channel on [Selenium Slack](https://seleniumhq.slack.com/join/shared_invite/enQtODAwOTUzOTM5OTEwLTZjZjgzN2ExOTBmZGE0NjkwYzA2Nzc0MjczMGYwYjdiNGQ5YjI0ZjdjYjFhMjVlMjFkZWJmNDYyMmU1OTYyM2Y).

-Listed times are on IST

 ---